 When it comes to innovation, Vienna is quickly catching up: its declared goal is to become a smart city.
 The Smart City Agency coordinates and supports digital projects and products in the fields of e-mobility, e-health, social services, smart traffic management, sustainable architecture, and climate protection.
 The agency was established by Vienna’s city government to drive technological and social innovation.
 As a result, Vienna took first place in the Roland Berger Smart City Index 2019, which assessed 153 cities around the globe, even overtaking London.

 Studying at the campus of the Vienna University of Economics and Business is a unique experience.
 It is located on the outskirts of the Prater Park, which includes six square kilometers of woods and meadows and an amusement park.
 The adrenaline-powered yells of visitors of the rides often travel all the way to the campus.
 When they are not listening to interesting lectures in the multi-functional lecture hall in the modern, semi-transparent tower that houses the WU Executive Academy, students can have a coffee or study at the Library & Learning Center designed by the late star architect Zaha Hadid.

 Graduates who have fallen for Vienna in the course of their studies should look for a job in the city.
-EU citizens do not require any paperwork to this end, and nationals of third countries can apply for a Red-White-Red Card upon graduation.
-The card is issued following a check ensuring that the applicant has suitable qualifications, adequate means of subsistence, housing, and insurance coverage.
+EU citizens do not require any paperwork to this end, and nationals of third countries may be able to apply for a Red-White-Red Card upon graduation.
+The card is issued following a check ensuring that the applicant has suitable qualifications, a job offer, adequate means of subsistence, housing, and insurance coverage.
 It enables third-country citizens to live in Austria and work for a specific employer for 24 months.
 Foreign executives and prospective expats can also contact the Expat Center of the Vienna Business Agency for advice and support regarding their relocation to Vienna.